parker-group/DireDawa_Seroepi/README.md

 If you use this repository, please cite:

-> **Parker DM, et al.** High Seroprevalence of Antibodies to Dengue, Chikungunya, and Zika Viruses in Dire Dawa, Ethiopia: A Cross-Sectional Survey in 2024. *[Journal Name, Year]*
+> **Parker DM, et al.** High Seroprevalence of Antibodies to Dengue, Chikungunya, and Zika Viruses in Dire Dawa, Ethiopia: A Cross-Sectional Survey in 2024.
+Preprint DOI: 10.1101/2024.09.19.24313917